athomasoriginal/com.betweentwoparens/src/posts/008-manage-your-java-jdks.md

 ```

 ::: note
-Note that the above output is truncated because I am choosing to focus on what I consider the important details.
-Further, the pieces I truncated may be specific to my machine.
+Note that the above output is truncated because I'm choosing to focus on what
+I consider the important details.
+Further, the pieces I truncated may be
+specific to my machine.
 For example, i'm using `zsh`.
-If you're using `bash`, then your output on line 3 will read `bash`.
-Everything truncated is identified with `# ...`.
+If you're using `bash`,
+then your output on line 3 will read `bash`.
+Everything truncated is
+identified with `# ...`.
 :::

+## Configure jEnv

-Assuming the above worked, we can move onto actually configuring `jEnv`.
-This means that the next step is to add `jEnv` to our `PATH`.
+Assuming the above worked, we can now configure `jEnv`.
+The next step is to

-To do this, we have to add some code to our shell configuration file.
-Now, if you'r not sure which shell you're running, that's fine, I will assume we don't know.
-This means that our next step is to find out which shell we are using is run the following command:
+add `jEnv` to our `PATH` by updating our configuration file.

+To do this, you need to know which `shell` you're running.
+Type the following
+into your terminal to figure out the `shell` you're running:

 ```shell
 echo $0
 ```

-If you are using `bash`, the above will print out `-bash` and if you're using `zsh` the above will print out `-zsh`.
-Once you discover which shell you are using, please choose the associated code block below and run the code inside of it line by line:
+If you are using `bash`, the above will print out `-bash` and if you're using
+`zsh` the above will print out `-zsh`.
+Once you discover which `shell` you are
+using, please choose the associated code block below and run the code inside of
+it line by line:

 ::: note
-In other words, you only have to run the code from **one** of the following blocks
+You only have to run the code from **one** of the following blocks
 :::

 **zsh shell**